-Describe the steps the division will take to ensure equitable access to, and participation in, grant-funded programs for students, teachers, and other program beneficiaries with special needs as required by the General Education Provisions Act (GEPA) 427, OMB Control No. 1894-00045, Section 427.

-The principles and goals as laid out in the Alexandria City Public Schools (ACPS) strategic plan (ACPS 2020: Every Student Succeeds) undergird the school division's commitment to ensuring equitable access to, and participation in all instructional programs for all students including those programs supported by federal funds.
-The primary goal of this plan is 'Academic excellence and educational equity: Every student will be academically successful and prepared for life, work, and college.'

-This goal is supported by several school division policies designed to further outline and elaborate on the school division's commitment to all beneficiaries of the division's programming, regardless of gender, race, national origin, color, disability, or age.
-In particular, Policy AC: Non-Discrimination, states; 'The Alexandria City School Board is committed to nondiscrimination with regard to age, race, national origin, ancestry, disability, religion, gender, gender identity, gender expression, sex, sexual orientation, genetic information, pregnancy, marital status, status as a parent, or political affiliation.
-This attitude will prevail in all of its policies concerning staff, students, educational programs and services, and individuals with whom the Board does business.'

-Further, Policy AE states, 'The school division is committed to excellence in education, equality of educational opportunity, and the recognition of each student's individuality.
-Since students differ in their rate of physical, mental, emotional, and social growth and vary in their needs and abilities, learning opportunities are provided that are consistent with personal development and potential.
-Programs shall emphasize diagnostic and prescriptive instruction, allowing an individual approach to each student's learning style and educational needs.'

-These commitments apply to any program or service offered by ACPS, regardless of funding source, and apply wholly to all federally funded programs offered by the school division.
+Describe the steps the division will take to ensure equitable access to, and participation in, grant-funded programs for students, teachers, and other program beneficiaries with special needs as required by the General Education Provisions Act (GEPA) 427, OMB Control No. 1894-00045, Section 427 The principles and goals as laid out in the Alexandria City Public Schools (ACPS) strategic plan (ACPS 2025: Equity for All) undergird the school division's commitment to ensuring equitable access to and participation in all instructional programs for all students, teachers, and other beneficiaries - including those programs supported by federal funds.
+Equity for All pledges Alexandria City Public Schools will provide an equitable, high-quality education that is accessible and engaging to all students.
+The plan's mission: 'to ensure success by inspiring students and addressing barriers to learning, is supported by five core values, including one that charges ACPS specifically with being equity-focused in all we do, actively working to remove barriers to educational access.
+The Strategic Plan is supported by a host of school board policies (AC, AD, AE, JB, JBA, JECA) designed to further outline and elaborate on the school division's commitment to all beneficiaries of the division's programming, regardless of difference or perceived difference.
+In particular, Policy AC: Non-Discrimination states: The Alexandria City School Board is committed to nondiscrimination with regard to age, race, color, national origin, ancestry, disability, religion, gender, gender identity, gender expression, sex, sexual orientation, genetic information, marital status, pregnancy, childbirth or related medical conditions, status as a parent, political affiliation, status as a veteran or any other characteristic protected by law.
+This commitment prevails in all of its policies and practices concerning staff, students, educational programs and services, and individuals and entities with whom the Board does business.
+Further, Policy AE states: The school division is committed to excellence in education, equality of educational opportunity, and the recognition of each student's individuality.
+Inasmuch as students differ in their physical, mental, emotional, and social growth rates and vary in their needs and abilities, learning opportunities are provided that are consistent with personal development and potential.
+Programs emphasize diagnostic and prescriptive instruction, allowing an individual approach to each student's learning style and educational needs.
+These commitments apply to any program or service offered by ACPS, regardless of funding source, and apply wholly to all federally funded programs provided by the school division

+2021-2022 School Division: Alexandria City Public Schools Division Number: 101 Title I, Part A, Improving Basic Programs

-K. STUDENT ELIGIBILITY CRITERIA FOR TITLE I TARGETED ASSISTANCE SCHOOLS
+L. STUDENT ELIGIBILITY CRITERIA FOR TITLE I TARGETED ASSISTANCE SCHOOLS